 - The school is keen to work alongside other agents / services to reduce barriers to learning for our pupils and to support their families.
 Below is a list of agencies and professionals we have worked with in 2019/20, this list is not exhaustive:

 - Educational Psychology Service

 - SAFE Adolescent service 11-18

 14. What do I do if I am concerned about the quality or effectiveness of support my child is getting or I wish to make a complaint?

 - The SENCO checks the quality of the SEN support for each student through half yearly reviews.
-The SENCO provides an annual report on the effectiveness of its provision for the Deputy Head Teacher and Head teacher.
-In consultation with the Deputy Head Teacher and the Senior Inclusion Team the SENCO will remove or update those provisions that have little or no impact on the learner.
-Funds released are then more efficiently spent on improved or alternative interventions.
+The SENCO provides an annual report on the effectiveness of its provision for the Director of Inclusion and Head Teacher.
+In consultation with the Director of Inclusion and the Senior Inclusion Team the SENCO will remove or update those provisions that have little or no impact on the learner.
+Funds released are then more efficiently spent on improved or alternative interventions

 - If any parent/carer or student is concerned about the quality or effectiveness of their child’s support then they should make contact with the school as soon as possible, this information will be essential to your child’s success.
 To contact your child's Form Tutor; the Head of Year or the SENCO call 0208 575 8222

-- If you are still not happy that concerns are being managed then contact the SENCO (Ms Gray) or the senior Deputy Head Teacher (Ms Buffini).
+- If you are still not happy that concerns are being managed then contact the SENCO (Ms Gray) or the Director of Inclusion (Mr Walton).
 Contact the school on 0208 575 8222

 - Any formal complaint should be made in writing to the Head Teacher